nick-aschenbach/nick-aschenbach.github.io/source/_posts/2015-03-14-getting-started-with-jruby.markdown

 date: 2015-03-14 09:09:13 -0700
 comments: true
 categories: jruby languages
+description: Building a small application with a user interface using jRuby
+keywords: ruby jruby rvm java ui learning
 ---

 After hearing about jRuby on several Ruby Rogues podcasts and reading posts about it online, I wanted to give it a shot.